What We Do

 The journalism minor remained part of the English Department into the early 1990s.
 In 1992, journalism moved to the Communication and Theatre Arts Department (which became, in 1993, the Department of Communication Studies), where it has become one of the department's most popular minor programs.
 In 2016, the Department of Communication Studies added a major emphasis in Digital Journalism to the Digital Media major, creating a new path for studying journalism at UNI.

 Linh Ta (2015) immersed herself in journalism at UNI, starting as a first-year beat reporter for the Northern Iowan, then becoming news editor, and finally executive editor.
 Along the way, she worked with IowaWatch, a nonprofit, nonpartisan investigative news organization, interned with the Waterloo-Cedar Falls Courier, and the Des Moines Register.
-Today she is a business reporter for the Des Moines Register, and in 2019 won the Outstanding Young Iowa Journalist Award from the Iowa Newspaper Association.
+Lynh won the 2019 Outstanding Young Iowa Journalist Award from the Iowa Newspaper Association.
+She recently moved from the Des Moines Register to join the new Iowa Capital Dispatch.
 Read more about Linh's story here.

 Find Out More